It seems like there’s one basic layout used for 90% of the websites out there. You know the one I’m talking about.

 You know the rest of this story.

 It’s easy to go with the trends

 Maybe it’s the popularity of web design trend posts.
-Maybe it’s the constraints of starting with pre-built templates.
-Maybe it’s designers working under tighter deadlines and smaller budgets.
+Maybe it’s the constraints that come from starting with a template.
+Maybe it’s designers working under tight deadlines and tiny budgets.

 A lot of it has to do with the fact that vertical scrolling is such a common, intuitive behavior that it's the natural default for website navigation.
 Sites that follow this formula are seemingly easier to sell to clients and users since they’re comfortable and familiar.
 If it’s popular, it must work, right?

 But every now and then — when the right project comes along — we designers should think outside the predefined box and start looking at layout concepts from entirely new angles.